Maheshctrl/knowing-scratch-image/README.md

 # knowing-scratch-image

-Many know the [Scratch](https://hub.docker.com/_/scratch) image, but few know the details and tricks to use it correctly.
-The repository goal is to show, through commands, the mysteries the Scratch image keeps.
+The [scratch image](https://hub.docker.com/_/scratch) is well known in the community, but just a few know the details and tricks to use it correctly.
+This repository will show you, through commands, the mysteries the scratch image keeps

 **Index**